ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

-   When using the QRDAMP solver, you can reuse the symmetric eigensolution from the previous load steps (:meth:`Mapdl.qrdopt() <ansys.mapdl.core.Mapdl.qrdopt>`), effective when performing a friction- sensitive/parametric analysis, as it saves time by not recalculating the real symmetric modes after the first solve operation.
+   When using the QRDAMP solver, you can reuse the symmetric eigensolution from the previous load steps (:meth:`Mapdl.qrdopt() <ansys.mapdl.core.Mapdl.qrdopt>`), which is effective when performing a friction-sensitive or parametric analysis because it saves time by not recalculating the real symmetric modes after the first solve operation.

-5. Expand the modes and postprocess the results from **Jobname.RST**.
+5. Expand the modes and postprocess the results from the ``<jobname>.rst`` file.

    For this analysis, the UNSYM solver is selected to solve the problem.
-   (Guidelines for selecting the eigensolver for brake-squeal problems appear in  `1.8.
-Recommendations`_.)
+   (Guidelines for selecting the eigensolver for brake-squeal problems appear in  `Recommendations`_.)

 The frequencies obtained from the modal solution have real and imaginary parts due the presence of an unsymmetric stiffness matrix.
 The imaginary frequency reflects the damped frequency, and the real frequency indicates whether the mode is stable or not.
 A real eigenfrequency with a positive value indicates an unstable mode.

-The following input shows the solution steps involved in this method:
+The following code shows the solution steps involved in this method:

-**Modal Solution**
+**Modal solution**

 .. code:: python